-The Scrum Master is one of the three roles of the Scrum framework; the SM’s main responsibility is to ensure that the team lives by the values, principles, and practices of Scrum.
+The Scrum Master is one of the three roles of the Scrum framework; the SM’s primary responsibility is to ensure that the team lives by the values, principles, and practices of Scrum.

 The SM is often considered the team’s coach, overseeing all aspects of Scrum.
-As part of the coaching activities, the SM does everything possible to assist the team to flourish in this environment and realize their full potential as individuals and as a team.
+As part of the coaching activities, the SM does everything possible to assist the team in flourishing in this environment and realizing their full potential as individuals and as a team.

-To be able to do this, the SM must do his best to remove impediments affecting the team’s progress, work with the PO to ensure the product backlog is ready for the sprint planning meeting, and facilitate meetings (at least at the beginning of the transition).
+To do this, the SM must do his best to remove impediments affecting the team’s progress, work with the PO to ensure the product backlog is ready for the sprint planning meeting, and facilitate meetings (at least at the beginning of the transition).